 - The setting of prices and rules

 The assessment fee usually is based on a percentage of the total transaction volume for the month.
 It cannot be negotiated by merchants.
 Assessments fees are generally charged per transaction and may vary depending on the type of card and the pricing model that the merchant follows.
 For example, Visa charges 0.13% assessment rate for credit cards and 0.11% for debit cards.
-MasterCard charges 0.1275% for both credit or debit card, but will slightly increase it to 0.13% effective April 8, 2018.
+MasterCard charges 0.1275% for both credit and debit cards, but will slightly increase it to 0.13% effective April 8, 2018.
 American Express charges 0.15%.

 The Merchant Service Charge or Markup

 Acquiring banks and acquiring processors include a Merchant Service Charge or Markup over interchange fees and assessments to cover the cost of facilitating credit card transactions and also to make some profit.
-In many countries, this charge amounts between 20% and 25% of total card-processing costs.
+In many countries, this charge amounts to between 20% and 25% of total card-processing costs.
 In contrary to Interchange and assessment fees, Merchant Service Charges can be negotiated with the acquirers.
 Markup fees are different from processor to processor and may also include other types of fees.
-A merchant should understand (not always easy) and compare them carefully before deciding which processor to take as partner.
+A merchant should understand (not always easy) and compare them carefully before deciding which processor to take as a partner.